Currently, our smartphones are essentially extensions of our minds, our fingertips; our lives.

 To learn more about how online payments work, explore our simple, jargon-free guide to credit card processing.

-As a merchant, accepting mobile payments isn’t 2023 isn’t a nice to have’, or even a ‘should have’ – it’s a ‘must have’.
+As a merchant, accepting mobile payments isn’t a 'nice-to-have’, or even a ‘should-have’ – it’s a ‘must-have’.

 So what can offering mobile payments give back to you – and your customers?
 Some of the benefits of mobile payments include: